-Below you will find links to other agencies who can assist you in your work representing youth accused of being delinquent.
+Below you will find links to other agencies who can assist with your work representing youth accused delinquency.
 Please feel free to contact the partners directly or contact us if you would like for us to make a formal introduction.

 Advocates for Children’s Services :Advocates for Children’s Services (ACS) is a statewide project of Legal Aid of North Carolina that focuses on serving children in the public education system.
 ACS’ cases involve: short-term suspension; long-term suspension; expulsion; involuntary transfers to alternative school; denial of enrollment; discrimination on the basis of race, national origin, sex, or disability; mistreatment by school security personnel; special education; bullying; and academic failure.